One dead, 17 injured as stage collapses at Delhi's Kalkaji temple - www.lokmattimes.com

 "At about 12.30 a.m., the elevated platform crashed down as it could not bear the weight of people sitting/standing on this stage.
 Some people who were sitting below the platform got injured," said the DCP.

-“Fire brigade also visited the spot.
+"Fire brigade also reached the spot.
 So far 17 injured persons have been received.
-One woman was brought dead at MAX hospital who is still unidentified,” said the DCP.
+One woman was brought dead at Max hospital.

-Efforts are underway to identify the deceased, who was brought to the hospital by two people.

-“The crime team had visited the spot.
+"The crime team had visited the spot.
 The condition of all other injured are stable; few have received fracture injuries.
-A case under relevant sections of the IPC is being registered into the matter against the organisers,” said the DCP.
+A case under relevant sections of the IPC is being registered into the matter against the organisers," the DCP said.

-The Director of Delhi Fire Services (DFS), Atul Garg, said that the fire department had received a call regarding the incident at 12:45 a.m.
+Delhi Fire Services Director, Atul Garg, said that the fire department had received a call regarding the incident at 12.45 a.m.

 "The fire department teams along with three fire tenders were rushed to the site.
 The Kirtan stage had collapsed and some persons got injured and were rushed to some hospitals with the help of police/public,” said Garg.

-Following the unfortunate incident, Singer B Praak, who had given a performance just before the tragedy unfolded, posted a video plea to devotees on social media.
+Following the unfortunate incident, singer B. Praak, who had given a performance where the tragedy unfolded, posted a video plea to devotees on social media.

-Expressing his sorrow over the event at Kalkaji temple, he conveyed his wishes for the swift recovery of those injured.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app